JDBLab/Pancreatic-beta-cell-regeneration-by-THR-123/README.md

 ---------------------------------------------------
 This contains data outputs of Cellranger v3.0.1, which was run using default settings.
 Code used to analyze data is a part of this repository.
 This data contains filtered/unfiltered count files for gene expression across barcodes/cells.

-Data analysis of Longitudinal scRNAseq of human pancreatic slices datasets
+Data analysis of scRNAseq of mouse pancreatic slices datasets
 ----------------------------------------------------------------------------------------
 Preliminary data-analyses involving 3 groups de-identified scRNAseq of mouse pancreatic slices datasets are included in this file.
 This includes data thresholding, normalization, subsetting, linear dimensionality reduction (PCA), non-linear multimodal dimensionality reduction (PCA/UMAP), clustering, and data visualization.